DipandaAser/synapse/Readme.md

-# Android SMS Listener App (via Foreground Service)
+# Synapse Android SMS Listener App (via Foreground Service)

-This is a pocPOC Android application that demonstrates how to listen for incoming SMS messages continuously in the background using a **Foreground Service** and a dynamically registered **BroadcastReceiver**.
+This is a Proof of Concept (PoC) Android application that demonstrates how to listen for incoming SMS messages continuously in the background using a **Foreground Service** and a dynamically registered **BroadcastReceiver**.